 Other National Historic Sites of Banff, including the Cosmic Ray Station on Sanson Peak, Skoki Lodge, Abbot Pass Hut and Howse Pass, require varying degrees of hiking and backcountry access, which is all a part of the wilderness fun and pristine seclusion.

-You certainly need more than one winter in Banff to see it all.
+For all the things to do in Banff in Winter, you certainly need more than one season to experience it all.
 Maybe a lifetime.
 Banff is a playground that serves to reminds us that as much as we try and conquer nature, it will always dominate.
 And in its protection we are shown how this patch of earth once existed, untouched… long before we did.

 Things to Know: